nickmflorin/nextjs-starter-template/README.md

 this configuration template were chosen such that there was as little ambiguity as possible - but the values of the rules themselves are subjective.

+##### IDE Consistency

 In addition to the configurations for the linters themselves, this template also includes settings and extensions for [VSCode][vscode] as well as supplemental configuration files (like `.editorconfig` and `.prettierrc.yaml`) that are intended to prevent developer's local settings or varying IDEs from clashing with the rules defined in the template.

-For some rules, changing their values in `.eslintrc.js` should also be followed with changes to `.vscode/settings.json`, `.editorconfig` or `.prettierrc.yaml` such that they are consistent with the updated values in `.eslintrc.js`.
+As such, for certain rules, changing their values in `.eslintrc.js` should also be followed with changes to `.vscode/settings.json`, `.editorconfig` and/or `.prettierrc.yaml` such that they are consistent with the updated values in `.eslintrc.js`.

 ## Getting Started